Analysis of mass-transferring binary candidates in the Milky Way: Discussion

 \subsubsection{Mass transferring systems}

 One possible method for assessing whether our candidates were undergoing mass transfer in a binary system was to compare their observed orbital period with the theoretical period at which Roche lobe overflow would occur ($P_{RLO}$).
-Therefore, we take advantage of the astrophysical parameters given by \texttt{SHBoost} to calculate this period,
+Therefore, we take advantage of the improved parameters given by \texttt{SHBoost} to calculate this period,

-adopting a fixed mass ratio of $q = 0.5$ but accounting for the dependence on $q$ in the error bars by also computing the period at $q = 0.01$ (indicating that 99\% of the system's mass resides in the primary star) and at $q = 1$ (representing an equal-mass binary).
+The masses are provided directly by \texttt{SHBoost}, while the radii are computed using the $\log g$ values also given in \texttt{SHBoost}.
+We adopted a fixed mass ratio of $q = 0.5$ but accounting for the dependence on $q$ in the error bars by also computing the period at $q = 0.01$ (indicating that 99\% of the system's mass resides in the primary star) and at $q = 1$ (representing an equal-mass binary).
+The dependence of $P_{RLO}$ on $q$ is weak, and adopting different $q$ values does not significantly affect our results.
 It is to be noted that the masses in \texttt{SHBoost} are computed assuming single stars.
 In case the second component contributes to the total light, this may affect the final $P_{RLO}$, adding an additional uncertainty that we can not verify straightforwardly.

 We compared the $P_{RLO}$ to the periods found in this work, and we show this in Fig. \ref{fig:periods}, where we also mark different kinds of variables found among our candidates, their spectral class, and whether they remain in the HG using the extinctions from the \texttt{SHBoost} catalogue.
 Points above the diagonal correspond to sources with an observed period shorter than the period they would have if they were a binary and one of the components had filled its Roche lobe, whereas the opposite is true for points below the diagonal.
 Binaries in this region, with observed periods longer than $P_{RLO}$, are most likely detached binaries.
 Nonetheless, an interesting example of a source in this area---the G-type star \textit{2060841448854265216}---shows, in its folded light curve, eclipses akin to an Algol star with an accretion disk around the gainer (see \ref{grid_lcs1}).
-Algol binaries are systems where the more massive star is still in the MS, and the donor is the cooler, fainter and larger star \citep{Algol-binaries}.
+Algol binaries are systems where the mass gainer is the more massive star that is still in the MS, and the donor is the cooler, fainter and larger star \citep{Algol-binaries}.
 In this case, we could be seeing the less evolved star (or a combination of the two), which would mean $P_{RLO}$ is underestimated.
 Consequently, we would not rule out \textit{2060841448854265216} as a potential mass-transferring binary.